jiangqiw/Recipes-Calories-Prediction-Model/README.md

 Additionally, the RMSE (Root Mean Squared Error) of the model is 26.447.
 The RMSE is a measure of the differences between the values predicted by the model and the actual values.
 This value is not low enough to guarantee a accurate model.

-Also, using the data visualization, we can have a look at the model.
+Also, using the data visualization, we can have a look at the model's coefficients and performance.

 <iframe src="assets/fig1.html" width=800 height=600 frameBorder=0></iframe>